 INCANDESCENT LIGHT BULBS

-Incandescent bulbs remain the main form of lighting for low income households in India because they are universally available and cost as little as US 10-15 cents per bulb compared to 200-250 Rps for LEDs at the retail level (mid-2016).
+Incandescent bulbs remain the main form of lighting for low income households in India because they are universally available and cost as little as US 10-15 cents per bulb compared to 200 Rps for LEDs at the remote area retail level (2018).
 However, ICLs last only 500-1000 hours.

-- 100 million families estimated to be using 60-100 watt incandescent bulbs still in households across India, despite major government programs for LED distribution.
+100 million families are estimated still to be using 60-100 watt incandescent bulbs still in peri-urban and rural households across India, despite major government programs for LED distribution.

 We have embarked on the design of the next generation of efficient lighting, using LEDs instead of CFLs, focused again on base-of-the pyramid consumers still unable to afford the transition from old inefficient but very cheap incandescent light bulbs.
 LEDs of modest quality retail in Indian in 2016 for 200-150 Rps per 8W bulb, while incandescent bulbs of 60W can be purchased for 10-15 Rps.
 Overcoming the first cost barrier is, as always, the key financing challenge to transform the provision of lighting services to the poor.
 We hope to launch a new series of LED lighting projects with Indian utilities and other partners in early 2017.